LucidWonk/environment-mcp-gateway/Documentation/ContextEngineering/Kickstarters/context-engineering-kickstarter.md

 - **Platform Compliance**: Never introduce alternatives to established Utility implementations
 - **Testing Standards**: Use Reqnroll for business logic, XUnit for infrastructure (NO Jest!)
 - **Namespace Alignment**: Maintain strict namespace-to-directory mapping

+---

+## **INTERACTIVE WORKFLOW ORCHESTRATOR**

+**Purpose**: The Context Engineering System supports natural, guided conversations between users and AI.
+This section provides principles for recognizing user intent and guiding them through appropriate workflows.

+### **🎯 Understanding User Intent**

+**Core Principle**: Understand what the user is trying to accomplish before jumping to solutions.

+**Common Intent Patterns**:
+- **New Ideas/Concepts**: User exploring something new with unclear boundaries → Conceptualization workflow
+- **Implementation**: User ready to build from existing specifications → Implementation workflow
+- **Documentation**: User wants to document existing code/systems → Documentation workflow
+- **Enhancement**: User wants to modify/extend existing capabilities → Enhancement workflow
+- **Setup/Infrastructure**: User needs environment/tool configuration → Setup workflow

+**Key Behaviors**:
+- If intent is unclear, ask what they're trying to accomplish
+- For new ideas: Listen and understand before generating anything
+- Guide toward appropriate workflow based on what they need

+---

+## **NEW IDEA CONCEPTUALIZATION WORKFLOW**

+**When to Use**: User is exploring a new idea, concept, or possibility with unclear boundaries **Output**: Concept document in `/Documentation/ContextEngineering/NewConcepts/` using `template.concept.req.md`

+**🛑 CRITICAL PRINCIPLE**: **Complete conceptualization before generating any documents or code**

+### **The Conceptualization Flow**

+**1. Listen and Understand**
+- Let the user share their idea in their own words
+- Encourage elaboration on aspects that seem important to them
+- Don't jump to solutions or documentation yet
+- Acknowledge and build understanding as they talk

+**2. Clarify What's Unclear**
+- Ask questions about gaps in your understanding (not formulaic categories)
+- Focus on what YOU don't understand about THEIR specific idea
+- Help them think through aspects they may not have considered
+- Questions should emerge naturally from what they've shared
+- Continue conversational exploration until you have solid comprehension

+**3. Synthesize and Suggest**
+- Reflect back your understanding of their concept
+- Offer thoughtful suggestions where you see opportunities or risks
+- Present trade-offs clearly - let them decide
+- Incorporate their counter-suggestions enthusiastically
+- This is collaborative refinement, not a checklist

+**4. Generate Concept Document with Approval**
+- **STOP before generating** - describe what you'll create and get approval
+- Use `template.concept.req.md` to capture the concept
+- Generate placeholder ID: `TEMP-[DOMAIN]-[NAME]-[4random]`
+- Do NOT register in capability registry during concept phase
+- Fill template with insights from your conversation

+**5. Guide Toward Next Steps**
+- Explain the codification pathway (specs) vs implementation pathway (code)
+- Let them choose: proceed to codification, refine concept, or pause
+- If they choose codification: create codification ICP and begin expert collaboration
+- If they choose implementation pathway: verify codification is complete first

+### **Key Principles for AI**

+**Conversation Quality**:
+- Natural dialogue, not scripted responses
+- Ask questions that emerge from what the user shared
+- Help them develop their thinking, not just capture it
+- Be genuinely curious about their vision

+**Approval Gates**:
+- 🛑 Before generating concept document: describe what you'll create, get approval
+- 🛑 Between codification and implementation: require explicit approval to proceed
+- 🛑 During implementation: stop after each step for approval

+**Documentation Discipline**:
+- No code generation during conceptualization
+- No documentation generation until you fully understand
+- Placeholder IDs only (TEMP-*) - no registry registration
+- Mark uncertainties clearly (domain boundaries, technical risks)

+---

+## **OTHER COMMON WORKFLOWS**

+### **Implementing from Existing Specifications**
+**When to Use**: User wants to build something that's already documented in domain.req.md or digital.req.md

+**Approach**:
+- Read the specification documents to understand what needs to be built
+- Verify specs are complete enough for implementation
+- If specs are incomplete: offer to create a codification ICP to complete them
+- If specs are ready: create implementation ICP and proceed with approval gates
+- Follow 9-subtask implementation process with testing and validation

+### **Documenting Existing Systems**
+**When to Use**: User wants to document existing code that lacks proper documentation

+**Approach**:
+- Analyze the existing code to understand what it does
+- Identify the correct domain placement
+- Choose appropriate template (domain.req.md or digital.req.md)
+- Document what currently exists (reverse engineering)
+- Get human review to verify documentation matches intent
+- Note: Document what IS, not what SHOULD BE - improvements are separate

+### **Enhancing Existing Features**
+**When to Use**: User wants to modify or extend something that's already implemented

+**Approach**:
+- Review current state: read domain/digital docs and .context files
+- Understand what they want to change and why
+- Assess scope: minor tweak vs major refactor
+- Small enhancements: direct implementation with testing
+- Major enhancements: may need concept → codification → implementation
+- Always update tests for any enhancement

+### **Infrastructure Setup**
+**When to Use**: User needs environment, tools, or infrastructure configured

+**Approach**:
+- Use MCP tools to check current environment state
+- Understand what needs to be set up and why
+- Create setup ICP using template.setup.icp.md
+- Validate each setup step before proceeding
+- Ensure nothing breaks as you configure

+---

+## **CONVERSATION PRINCIPLES**

+### **For AI Assistants**

+**Natural Conversation**:
+- Have genuine dialogue, not scripted exchanges
+- Ask questions that emerge from what the user shared
+- Help users develop their thinking through conversation
+- Be curious about their vision and goals

+**Discipline in Execution**:
+- 🛑 Don't generate documents/code until you fully understand
+- 🛑 Stop at approval gates - describe what you'll do, get permission
+- 🛑 Stop after implementation steps - wait for "continue"
+- Mark uncertainties clearly in all documentation
+- Use placeholder IDs (TEMP-*) during concept phase

+**Handling Complexity**:
+- When domain boundaries are unclear, that's what NewConcepts are for
+- Don't force premature classification
+- Propose validation approaches for uncertain areas
+- Trust your judgment on when to ask questions vs move forward

+### **For Users**

+**Sharing Ideas**:
+- Share your vision in your own words
+- It's okay to be uncertain - exploration is part of the process
+- "I don't know" is valid - we'll document assumptions to validate

+**Working Together**:
+- Conversations are iterative - add thoughts as they come
+- Modify AI suggestions to fit your vision
+- Ask questions if something is unclear
+- Use approval gates to stay in control ("not yet" is always okay)

+---

+## **WORKFLOW STATE RECOVERY**

+**When Context Window Rolls Over Mid-Workflow**:

+**Step 1 - Identify Where You Are**:
+- What workflow phase: conceptualization, codification, or implementation?
+- What artifacts exist: concept doc, ICP document?
+- If ICP exists: read state persistence block at top
+- What was the last user action?

+**Step 2 - Assess Confidence**:
+- HIGH: You understand where you are and what's next
+- MEDIUM: You have general idea but some uncertainty
+- LOW: You're not sure what's happening

+**Step 3 - Recovery Action**:
+- If HIGH: Summarize where you are and ask if ready to continue
+- If MEDIUM: Read this workflow section and relevant template, then re-assess
+- If LOW: Ask user to briefly remind you where you were and what they want next

+**Example Recovery**: "I see we were working on [X].
+We've completed [A, B, C] and were about to [D].
+Ready to continue, or would you like to recap first?"

+---

+## **EXAMPLE: NEW IDEA CONVERSATION FLOW**

+This example illustrates the conceptualization workflow in practice, showing principles rather than scripts to follow:

+**User shares idea**: "I have an idea for AI-powered trading signals that could help identify high-probability setups."

+**AI listens and invites elaboration**: Expresses interest, asks user to share more about the business problem, value, and who would benefit.
+Encourages them to share in their own words.

+**User elaborates**: Explains traders spend hours analyzing charts, vision for ML to detect patterns (bull flags, breakouts, support/resistance), delivered via notifications/dashboard, with confidence scores and risk/reward ratios.

+**AI asks clarifying questions** (emerging naturally from what user shared):
+- Data sources: existing feeds or new ones needed?
+- Real-time requirement vs batch processing acceptable?
+- ML training data: historical Lucidwonks data, public data, or both?
+- Integration: purely analytical or connect to trading execution?
+- Domain placement: feels like Analysis but touches Trading - user's perspective?

+**User provides clarity**: Existing feeds, start with 5-min batches (real-time later), train on both data sources, purely analytical for now, probably Analysis domain.

+**AI synthesizes understanding**: Reflects back the core concept, business value, technical scope, and domain placement.
+Then offers thoughtful suggestions based on the conversation:
+- Phased rollout (start simple, validate, then expand)
+- Backtesting framework (validate before real money)
+- Integration approach (leverage existing tools where beneficial)
+- User feedback loop (continuous ML improvement)

+**User refines**: Accepts some suggestions, modifies others, rejects one with rationale.

+**AI requests approval before generating**: Describes what will be created (concept document using template.concept.req.md, placeholder ID, location), what's included, and what's NOT happening yet (no code, no registry registration).

+**User approves**: "Yes, generate"

+**AI generates and presents next options**: Creates document, summarizes key sections, offers choices (review/refine, start codification, or pause).

+**Key Takeaway**: Natural conversation focused on understanding, not form-filling.
+Questions emerged from the specific idea.
+Suggestions were thoughtful and contextual.
+Approval gates kept user in control.